Coderohitk/CumulativePart3/README.md

 ### UI Testing

-- Test the web pages for updating teachers, students, and courses by manually entering valid and invalid data.
+- Testing the web pages for updating teachers, students, and courses by manually entering valid and invalid data.
-- Ensure appropriate error messages are displayed for invalid input.
+- Ensuring appropriate error messages are displayed for invalid input.

 ## Error Handling Examples